ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/collections/array.md

 ### Deep

-There isn’t any specific way for deep copy in .NET but we can write the deep clone behaviour with ICloneable like the below:
+There isn't any specific way for deep copy in .NET but we can write the deep clone behaviour with ICloneable like the below:

 ![](array/image3.jpg)